Leo-J-Skola/PlantSwap/README.md

 Installation

 Get Postman from its website and install it.
-Or if you want to use their web version directly by going to my published documentation: https://documenter.getpostman.com/view/41470699/2sAYX6phNj When you are in the website, click "Run in Postman" in the top right corner.
+Go to my published Postman documentation: https://documenter.getpostman.com/view/41470699/2sAYX6phNj When you are in the website, click "Run in Postman" in the top right corner.
+Now you can press "Run in Windows" You will get a prompt asking if you want to open Postman.
+Open it and then import into your workspace and continue.
-Import into your workspace and continue.
 You have now accessed my API.

 To try all the requests in Postman you will need to clone my github repository, which you do by going to: https://github.com/Leo-J-Skola/PlantSwap